jhdm/throttle-queue-utils/README.md

 # Throttled Batch Queue and Utilities

-> Throttled batch queue, throttle, retry, and other utilities
+> Throttled batch queue, throttle, retry, and other flow control utilities

 `throttle` and `throttleAsync` functions provide throttling of tasks, that is, call the task at no less than specified interval length of time.

 Throttled batch queue (`AsyncThrottledQueue`) supports throttling, capacity, retry, and asynchronous features.
-It could be used for calling rate-limited services.
+A use case is client side of calling rate-limited services.

 This project is inspired by lodash.